galesburgchorus/galesburgchorus.github.io/index.md

 singing with the Chorus.
 For more information about singing with us, or if you would like to make a tax-deductable contribution, contact us.

 The Chorus rehearses in the Jay Rehearsal Hall in the Ford Center for Fine Arts at Knox College on Mondays at 7 pm.
+Auditions are not required.